duske953/chatapplication-frontend/README.md

 ### Features

 * **Typing indicator:** This feature visually indicates to other users when someone is actively typing a message, enhancing user experience and real-time engagement.
-* **Anonymous messaging:**Users can participate in the chat without revealing their identity, promoting privacy and encouraging open communication.
+* **Anonymous messaging:** Users can participate in the chat without revealing their identity, promoting privacy and encouraging open communication.

-* **Persistent messages within browser session:**Messages are stored and retrieved upon revisiting the chat, allowing users to keep track of the conversation history even after refreshing the browser.
-(Messages are lost as soon as browser is closed making it really anonymous)
+* **Persistent messages**: Messages are stored and retrieved upon revisiting the chat, allowing users to keep track of the conversation history even after refreshing the browser.
+(Messages are lost as soon as the browser is closed making it really anonymous)
 * **Chronological message order:** Messages are displayed in the order they are sent, ensuring a clear and consistent flow of conversation.
 * **Message timestamps:** Each message displays the time it was sent, providing context and clarity for the conversation.